nubenetes/awesome-kubernetes/docs/demos.md

 - [channel9.msdn.com: Troubleshoot AKS cluster issues with AKS Diagnostics and AKS Periscope](https://channel9.msdn.com/Shows/Azure-Friday/Troubleshoot-AKS-cluster-issues-with-AKS-Diagnostics-and-AKS-Periscope)
 - [trstringer.com: Deploy to AKS from GitHub Actions 🌟](https://trstringer.com/deploy-to-aks-from-github-actions/)
 - [trstringer.com: Deploy to AKS Using a Managed Identity from a GitHub Actions Self-Hosted Runner 🌟](https://trstringer.com/deploy-to-aks-from-github-actions-self-hosted/)
+- [medium.com/bb-tutorials-and-thoughts: How to Build and Deploy MERN Stack on Azure AKS](https://medium.com/bb-tutorials-and-thoughts/how-to-build-and-deploy-mern-stack-on-azure-aks-c25eaf27b9d0) MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.
+Express and Node make up the middle (application) tier.
+    - You will dockerize the app and push that image to the Azure container registry
+    - You will pull the image and deploy it to AKS
+    - You will learn how to expose the app

 ### Google Kubernetes Engine GKE